Pillar

 The SoE's Quiet Threat to Your Group Chat

-The State of Emergency regulations never mention social media.
+The Emergency Powers Regulations never mention social media.
 That is precisely what makes them dangerous.

 Read the analysis